ibm-wm-transition/webmethods.io-OpenPGP-Connector/README.md

   - For Mac, use [homebrew](https://brew.sh/).
 2. Build your app using your existing Node version and then transpile your code using a transpiler like [Babel](https://babeljs.io/).

-The connector has been built with [wmiocli](https://docs.webmethods.io/integration/developer_guide/connector_builder/#gsc.tab=0), webmethod.io's iPaaS Connector Builder CLI tool, which must be installed.
+The connector has been built with [wmiocli](https://docs.webmethods.io/integration/developer_guide/connector_builder/#gsc.tab=0), webmethod.io's iPaaS Connector Builder CLI tool and [openpgp.js](https://www.npmjs.com/package/openpgp), a JavaScript implementation of the OpenPGP protocol.

 ### Installing
 1. Clone the repo `https://github.com/yuvanmytri/webmethods.io-BambooHR-Community-Connector.git`.